hatonthecat/Solar-Kernel/README.md

 My objective is now clear.
 I must write and speak with words and opinions that fall just below the threshold of virtue-signalling, as well as just below the threshold of vice-signalling.
 The No-man's land where neither side regognizes.

-When you have opponents labelling you both terms, you know their eyesight is worse than your own.
+When you have opponents labelling you both terms, you know that at least one of the sides' eyesights is worse than your own.

 ---